-2. He has a sweet

-1. His dad is taken
+2. He has a sweet 1.
+His dad is taken.

 REMINDER TO ALL F.A.C.
 MEM-BERS...
-MEETING TONITE 5 PM YOU KNOW WHERE

-The UNDERGROUND presents John Tyler An Acoustic Variety of An Acoustic Variety of Rock This Friday Night 9:30 p.m.
-Grace Hall Basement across from Sarge's An UNDERGROUND production

-Maureen "Mad Poodle" Gallagher This is your new nickname.
-Live You will never get rid of it Your secret admire

-USS Vincennes rescues 26 Vietnamese refugees at sea

-WASHINGTON- The USS Vincennes, the Navy cruiser that mistakenly shot down an Iranian airliner over the Persian Gulf, rescued 26 Vietsinking fishing junk early yesterday in the South China Sea, officials said.
+MEETING TONITE YOU KNOW WHERE The UNDERGROUND presents John Tyler An Acoustic Variety of An Acoustic Variety of Rock This Friday Night 9:30 p.m.
+Grace Hall Basement across from Sarge's An UNDERGROUND production Maureen "Mad Poodle" Gallagher This is your new nickname.
+Live with it You will never get rid of it.
+USS Vincennes rescues 26 Vietnamese refugees at sea Associated Press WASHINGTON- The USS Vincennes, the Navy cruiser that mistakenly shot down an Iranian airliner over the Persian Gulf, rescued 26 Vietnamese refugees from a days and were out of food, out sinking fishing junk early yesterday in the South China Sea, officials said.
 Dan Howard, the Defense Department spokesman, said the guided-missile cruiser was steaming in heavy seas when a lookout spotted a burning torch.
-After changing course, the Vincennes "found a small, double-ended junk carrying 26 Vietnamese refugees," the spokesman said.

-"The commanding officer determined the vessel to be unseaworthy and took all 26 people aboard," Howard said.
-Shortly after the 26 were rescued, "the boat broke apart at and sank" in heavy seas, he said.
+After changing course, the Vincennes "found a small, double-ended junk carrying 26 Vietnamese refugees," "The commanding officer determined the vessel to be unseaworthy and took all 26 people aboard," Howard said.
+Shortly after the 26 were rescued, "the boat broke apart and sank" in heavy seas, he "They were literally spotted in the nick of time," added Lt.

-School

-"They were literally spotted in the nick of time," added Lt.
 Cmdr.
 Craig Quigley, a Navy spokesman.

-'They had been adrift for 15 namese refugees from a days and were out of food, out of water and subsisting on rain water.
+'They had been adrift for 15 of water and subsisting on rain water.
 And as soon as they got on board the Vincennes, their boat sank."

-The Vincennes is transporting the refugees to its next port of call, the Subic Bay Naval Base in the Philippines.
+The Vincennes is transporting the refugees to its next port of call, the Subic Bay Naval Base in the Philippines. to be South Vietnam.

-According to Quigley, one of the refugees spoke some English and told his rescuers the group had begun its voyage from the city of Tra Vinh in the southern section of what used to be South Vietnam.

-The rescue was the second for the Vincennes in two months.
-Early in August, the cruiser rescued five Iranian fishermen who had been adrift in a small dinghy for more than a week after their boat sank.

-at the time in the Gulf of Oman.
+cruiser rescued five Iranian fishermen who had been adrift in a small dinghy for more than a week after their boat sank.
+The Vincennes was operating at the time in the Gulf of Oman.
 A month before, on July 3, the cruiser accidently shot down an Iranian Air Bus, killing all 290 aboard, while steaming in the nearby Persian Gulf.
+COPY EARLY COPY LATE COPY WEEKENDS When you need a full service copy shop before work or after hours, depend on Kinko's. the copy center 18187 State Road 23